-Commitments, time management, scheduling, creative thinking, and cultural and educational travel are all part of being a Cooper Union scholar athlete.
-Over time, it became clear we needed to invest in our athletes’ personal and athletic development, so we made a long-term investment in travel and training for future opponents.
+Commitments, time management, scheduling, creative thinking, and cultural and educational travel are all part of being a Cooper Union scholar-athlete.
+Over time, it became clear we needed to invest in our athletes’ personal and athletic development, so we made a long-term investment in travel and training to prepare to face future opponents.
 In 1997, the Cooper Union basketball team established a relationship with the California Institute of Technology.
 Until 2005, each November, the basketball team played an annual game against CalTech.
-In 2005, the men’s team pursued games in St. Thomas and St. Martin.
+In 2005, the men’s team pursued games in St. Thomas and St. Maarten.
 For the last three years, the women’s team has trained in Delray Beach, Florida.
-This upcoming year, on Tuesday, October 28, both the men’s and women’s teams will travel to Florida.
+This upcoming year, on Tuesday, November 1st, both the men’s and women’s teams will travel to Florida.
 Both teams are in a transitional period and will need the Florida trip to forge their unique identities.
 Ordinarily, the teams fly to Florida on a Tuesday night, heavy backpacks full of textbooks included, and fly back the following Sunday night.
 In the mean time, the teams reside in a dozen beach-front, Breakers hotel apartments, reserved so players may study and relax.

-In addition to these focused practice sessions, three students on the most recent Florida trip, Jean Lam ChE '17, Jamie Chan ChE'16 and Kayla Weg ChE'16 conducted a science workshop for the school's third graders.
-This was the first year an academic component was introduced, and according to Dean Baker, it will be part of future Florida trips.
+In addition to these focused practice sessions, three students on the most recent Florida trip, Jean Lam ChE '17, Jamie Chan ChE'16, and Kayla Weg ChE'16, conducted a science workshop for the elementary school's third graders.
+We will expand the academic components to the trip; and according to Dean Baker, they will be major parts of future Florida trips.
 As scholar-athletes, members of the Cooper Union teams always strive to give back to the community through education.